isomerpages/mse/pages/mse50milestones.md

           </div>
           <div class="vesti-desc">
               <h2>Commencement of Singapore World Water Day</h2>
-            <p>Singapore World Water Day (SWWD) started in 2008 and has grown to be. celebrated across the island throughout the month of March as a platform to encourage initiatives by the community for the community to celebrate water, appreciate water and raise awareness on water conservation</p>
+            <p>Singapore World Water Day (SWWD) started in 2008 and has grown to be celebrated across the island throughout the month of March as a platform to encourage initiatives by the community for the community to celebrate water, appreciate water and raise awareness on water conservation.</p>
           </div>
         </div>
       </div>